 Generally, papers follow the structure given below:

-- Introduction: introduces into the context of the paper and leads to the problem.
+- Introduction: introduces into the context of the paper and shows why your work is relevant.

-- State of the art: describes the current state of the art in the area of your paper and often leads to the problem motivation.
+- State of the art: discusses the current state of the art in the area of your paper and often leads to the problem motivation.

 - Problem motivation: precisely points to the problem addressed by the paper.
 Sometimes, this part is already included in the introduction.